ziyaowangecon/ziyaowangecon.github.io/_pages/research.md

 ### On Estimating Firm-level Productivity: A Method based on Dynamic Panel

-### From Bitter Rivals to Sweet Business: Nestle-Starbucks Joint Venture
+### From Bitter Rivals to Sweet Business: Nestle-Starbucks Joint Venture (joint with Muhammad Shabanpour)